upstash/redis-examples/roadmap-voting-app/README.md

 # Roadmap Voting App

 <br/>
 This example showcases how to use Redis as a data store in a Next.js project.
-Upstash is used as Serverless Redis database.
+Upstash&Vercel integration helps you to deploy the application with zero cost.

 The example is a roadmap voting application where users can enter and vote for feature requests.
 It features the following: